ilkajw/gnn-decision-boundary/README.md

 #### 01_create_path_graphs.py

 The file accesses the repo `pg_gnn_decision_boundary`, where precomputed optimal edit operations are stored, and its `utils.EditPath.create_edit_path_graphs` method.
-The file creates path graph sequences for every dataset graph pair in NetworkX and
-PyG format each.
-Doing so, it drops edge attributes and adds graph attributes on source graph, target graph, optimization iteration, edit step and the edit operation the graph results from.
+Path graph sequences for every dataset graph pair in NetworkX and PyG format each are created.
+Doing so, it drops edge attributes due to the implementation of `utils.EditPath.create_edit_path_graphs`.
+It adds graph attributes on source graph, target graph, optimization iteration, edit step and the edit operation the graph results from.
 Every sequence is saved to a `.pt` or `.pkl` file, respectively.

 #### 02_assign_cumulative_costs.py
-Here, set the cost function used during edit path calculation.
-Cumulative costs per path graph are reconstructed and added as graph attributes to the prior created graphs in the PyG sequences.
+Cumulative costs per path graph are reconstructed according to the cost function used for construction and added as graph attributes to the prior created graphs in the PyG sequences.

 #### 03_train_model_on_original_dataset.py